capistrano/capistrano/README.md

 |:---------------------:|---------------------------------------------------------------------|-----------------------------------------------------------------|
 | `:copy_exclude`       | The (optional) array of files and/or folders excluded from deploy | Replaced by Git's native `.gitattributes`, see [#515](https://github.com/capistrano/capistrano/issues/515) for more info. |

+## Host and Role Filtering

+Capistrano enables the declaration of servers and roles, each of which may have properties associated with them.
+Tasks are then able to use these definitions in two distinct ways:

+* To execute commands on remote hosts: using the `on()` method (provided by SSHKit), and
+* To determine configurations: typically by using the `roles()` method (and relatives) outside the scope of `on()`

+An example of the latter would be to create a list of available web servers in order to automate the setup of an F5 pool.

+A problem with this arises when _filters_ are used.
+Filters are designed to limit the actual set of hosts that are used to a subset of those in the overall stage, but how should that apply to the above?

+If the filter applies to both the _command_ and _configuration_ aspects, any configuration files deployed will not be the same as those on the hosts excluded by the filters.
+On the other hand if the filter applies only to the _command_ aspect, then any configuration files deployed will be identical across the stage.

+Consider also the different ways in which filters may be specified.
+Externally:
+* Via environment variables HOSTS and ROLES
+* Via command line options `--hosts` and `--roles`
+And internally:
+* Via the `:filter` variable
+* Via options passed to the `roles()` method (and implicitly in methods like `release_roles()`)

+Currently, when a filter is applied via __any__ of the current methods, it affects __both__ the _command_ and the _configuration_ aspects.

+For practical uses this behaviour needs refining.
+A core principle of Capistrano is that the stage file is the complete embodiment of the configuration (possibly including settings from deploy.rb and Capfile), and therefore any filtering of the configuration should be declared there.
+Put the other way, an external filter, done for the purposes of limiting which hosts commands are executed on, should not affect the overall configuration.

+So this fix makes the external filters only apply to commands issued: ie. they restrict the hosts that an `on()` method will use, the will not affect the `roles()` method.
+On the other hand internal filters will always apply

+By making this distinction two distinct usage models can be catered for.
+When a subset of servers and/or roles are deployed to:

+* With a configuration that reflects only that subset.
+This can be achieved by using the `set :filter, hosts: [a,b], roles: [:web,:app]` approach.

+* With a configuration that reflects the entire stage.
+This is useful when deploying a new server to an existing configuration.
+This can be achieved by using either of the external filtering methods.

+The former corresponds to the existing behaviour, although done slightly differently.
+The latter is new behaviour which is a more common use case.

+We also change external filters so that they can use regular expressions.
+If either a host or role name in a filter doesn't match `/^[-\w.]*$/` then it's assumed to be a regular expression.

 ## SSHKit

 [SSHKit](https://github.com/leehambley/sshkit) is the driver for SSH